Free pension review promotional header with notebook and calculator background

 Real-Life Example

 One of my clients recently changed jobs, and we reviewed his old workplace pension before transferring it into a Self-Invested Personal Pension (SIPP).
-We discovered that his pension was invested in the provider’s default fund — a diversified mix made up of approximately 70% equities, 10% bonds, 5% gold, and other assets.
+We discovered that his pension was invested in the provider’s default fund, a diversified mix comprising approximately 70% equities, 10% bonds, 5% gold, and other assets.

 While this was a broadly diversified portfolio, it wasn’t necessarily optimised for his situation.
 He’s still many years away from retirement and currently in the wealth accumulation phase, which means he is in a stage where he can afford to take on more risk for potentially greater reward, as he has time on his side.